Programming-Notes-all-languages/C-Notes/Strings/Readme.md

 #include <string.h>
 #include <stdlib.h>

+//macro definition for the maximum number of characters within the user's string
 #define MAX 100

 int main()
 {
+    //variable declarations and initializations
     char string[MAX], *ptr = string, temp[MAX], *tempPtr = temp;
     int month, day, year;

-    printf("Enter a date (mm/dd/yyyy): ");
+    //getting date input from the user and storing it in a string printf("Enter a date (mm/dd/yyyy): ");
     scanf("%s", string);

-    for (int numBackslash = 0; *ptr != '\0'; ptr++)
+    //for loop which iterates through the string and stores the month, day, and year in their respective variables while also converting the string to an integer and storing it in a temporary string for (int numBackslash = 0; *ptr != '\0'; ptr++)
     {
-        if (*ptr != '/')
+        //selection statement which checks if the character is not a backslash and stores it in the temporary string if (*ptr != '/')
             *tempPtr++ = *ptr;

-        if (numBackslash == 0 && *ptr == '/')
-            month = atoi(temp);
+        //selection statement which checks if the character is a backslash and stores the temporary string in the month, day, or year variable depending on the value of numBackslash and then resets the temporary if (numBackslash == 0 && *ptr == '/') month = atoi(temp);
         else if (numBackslash == 1 && *ptr == '/')